 Experiment is a crowdfunding site dedicated to funding and sharing scientific research.
 It is an all-or-nothing platform.
 Each project is reviewed and scientifically approved, and the results and data must be shared with backers.

 Fora Financial offers working capital loans for small businesses.
-Loans can range from $5,000 up to $500,000.
-This merchant cash advance company extends its offers to small businesses that have been in business for as short as three months.
+Loans range from $5,000 to $500,000.
+This merchant cash advance company extends its offers to small businesses that have been in business for as little as three months.

 ForwardLine extends merchant and business cash advances between $5,000 and $2 million to small businesses in most of the United States.
 Financing through this lender, however, is unavailable to companies in Nebraska, North Dakota, Rhode Island, South Dakota, Vermont and the District of Columbia